El Paso storms cause damage, floods with submerged cars; rescue seen on video - KVIA

 El Paso storms cause damage, floods with submerged cars; rescue seen on video

-(Editor's note: Use the scroller in the module above to view video and photos of the storm impacts.)

-EL PASO, Texas -- Thunderstorms with torrential rains moved through El Paso Sunday afternoon, triggering flash flooding on city streets that overwhelmed cars and required water rescue efforts in some cases.
+EL PASO, Texas (KVIA) — Thunderstorms with torrential rains moved through El Paso Sunday afternoon, triggering flash flooding on city streets that overwhelmed cars and required water rescue efforts in some cases.
 Other storm damage included downed trees and mudslides that threatened homes.

 Several vehicles became submerged by raging floodwaters at McRae and Gateway West near Interstate 10 on the city’s east side.
 The flooding was so intense that a woman who became trapped had to rescued at that intersection; it was captured on video by an ABC-7 photographer.